-The Talent Foundry has a proud history of working closely with a large network of disadvantaged schools, in total there are around 1,600 mainstream secondary schools in our network – all with high levels of deprivation.
+The Talent Foundry has a proud history of working closely with a large network of disadvantaged schools, in total there are over 1,900 mainstream secondary schools in our network – all with high levels of deprivation.

 As part of our mission to level the playing field of opportunity, we work exclusively with the schools that most need extra support and have high proportions of students eligible for Pupil Premium funding relative to schools in their local authority.